-But the real heart of the package came in the form of three rights or ius (plural iures) that formed the backbone of Rome’s relations with her allies.
+But the real heart of the package came in the form of three rights or ius (plural iures) that were adapted from the old Latin League, and formed the backbone of Rome’s relations with her allies.
 These I believe formed the centrepiece of Rome’s success.

 There was the Ius commercium, the commercial right, which meant that they could have free trade with the rest of the Roman world.